Wall Street Pummels Toast Inc. (TOST) After Recent Earnings Report

 TOST’s Market Performance

-TOST stocks went down by -6.94% for the week, with a monthly drop of -15.57% and a quarterly performance of -8.77%, while its annual performance rate touched -51.36%.
-The volatility ratio for the week stands at 6.72% while the volatility levels for the past 30 days are set at 6.69% for Toast Inc. The simple moving average for the period of the last 20 days is -10.79% for TOST stocks with a simple moving average of -5.96% for the last 200 days.
+TOST stocks went up by 7.28% for the week, with a monthly jump of 9.41% and a quarterly performance of -13.41%, while its annual performance rate touched -48.10%.
+The volatility ratio for the week stands at 6.47% while the volatility levels for the past 30 days are set at 6.03% for Toast Inc. The simple moving average for the period of the last 20 days is 4.14% for TOST stocks with a simple moving average of 8.67% for the last 200 days.

 Analysts’ Opinion of TOST